Make the most out of these frigid temperatures by taking your talents to the kitchen.

-There are certain foods that are scientifically proven to warm you up, and many of them are the perfect ingredients for a fresh, wholesome meal.
+There are certain foods - such as nuts, whole grains and ginger - that are scientifically proven to warm you up, and many of them are the perfect ingredients for a fresh, wholesome meal.

 Monday: Zucchini rice casserole

 Whole grains fuel your body with energy, which warms you up.
 The grains in this meal – brown rice – replaces white rice and provides more fiber.
 For an even bigger nutritional boost, extra veggies are mixed in and turkey sausage is used instead of pork.